 Everyone has their favorite Girl Scout cookie, but when it comes to transforming it into a boozy beverage, we are talking about those famous Thin Mints.
 Whether it is as a party shot or a smooth and creamy sipper, the Girl Scout Cookie round of drinks is just as popular as the little treats that inspired it.

-Beyond the layered After Five shooter (recipe below), this is one of the most popular Girl Scout Cookie recipes.
+The thin mint shooter is one of the most popular Girl Scout Cookie recipes.
 It is one that opts for coffee over chocolate and it is delicious.

 What is nice about this is that it isn't one of those shooters that will knock you to the floor.
 It is gentle and tastes great.